Skeena River Steelhead

 • Guided fishing

-• Use of all fishing tackle and equipment
+• Use of select fishing tackle and equipment, if needed

 • Airfare to Terrace, B.C., and return